Functional Requirements for AVS Products

 4.2.
-Your product SHALL allow customers to resume paused media using a voice request or a device control.
+Your product SHALL allow customers to resume paused media through a voice request or a device control.

 4.3.
-Your product SHOULD sufficiently buffer media so that short interruptions in internet connectivity do not disrupt playback.
+Your product SHOULD sufficiently buffer media so that short interruptions in internet connectivity don't disrupt playback.

 The following guidelines apply to delivering and controlling alerts, such as timers or alarms, and extends Requirement 1.6 of the Core Requirements and Recommendations.

 5.1.
-Your product SHALL deliver previously scheduled alerts to customers when internet connectivity is unavailable.
+Your product SHALL always deliver scheduled alerts to customers even when internet connectivity is unavailable.

 5.1.1.
 If alerts are delivered while internet connectivity is unavailable, your product SHALL send the appropriate events for the delivered alerts to Alexa when an internet connection is reestablished.
 For additional information, see Alerts Overview.

 5.2.
 Your product SHALL support the use of the Action button to stop sounding alerts.
-See Requirement 1.3.2.
+For more details, see Requirement 1.3.2.

 5.3.
 Your product SHALL play alerts that contain voice responses, such as Reminders, at the same volume as other Alexa voice responses.

 5.4.
 Your product SHOULD support independent volume control for alerts that do not contain voice responses, such as Timers.
-When a customer adjusts a product’s volume for Alexa voice responses, it SHOULD NOT affect the volume for these alerts.
+When a customer adjusts the device volume for Alexa voice responses, it SHOULD NOT affect the volume for these alerts.

 The following guidelines apply to delivering and controlling notifications.

 6.1.
-Your product SHALL download and use the audio asset specified in the notification directive's payload.
+Your product SHALL download and use the audio asset specified in the directive payload for the notification.